dschep/jQuery-Bookmarklet/README.md

 # jQuery Bookmarlet Helper

-This is a little plugin to make installing bookmarklets more understandable to ludites.
+This is a little plugin to make installing bookmarklets easier.

     $('a.bookmarklet').bookmarklet();